mathspp/mathspp/pages/02.blog/01.problems/01.solutions/p001-a-dancing-triangle/item.en.md

 title: 'Problem #001 - a dancing triangle'
 ---

-This post contains my proposed solution to [Problem #001 - a dancing triangle][p001]
+This post contains my proposed solution to [Problem #001 - a dancing triangle][p001].
+Please do not read this solution before making a serious attempt [at the problem][p001].

 ===